SageBrushes/ARESNYC/District Net Control Script.md

 ### START OF NET

-This is ```your callsign``` Calling the New York City District ARES Emergency Practice Net, attention this is ```your callsign``` calling the New York City District ARES Emergency Practice Net.
-The New York City District ARES Emergency Practice Net is now in routine formal session.
-This net meets on the the last Monday of the month at 8:30 P.M. local time through the generous facilities of the KC2GOW Repeater system.
+This is ```your callsign``` Calling the New York City District ARES Emergency Practice Net.
+This Practice Net is now in routine formal session.
+This net meets on the the last Monday of the month at 8:30 P.M. local time through the generous facilities of the KC2GOW Repeater system and running on W2ABC as a backup.

 ### STOP AND BREATHE